equalitie/ouisync/doc/paper.md

 token -> Blind token -> DHT infohash.
 Escalation in the other direction is cryptographically not possible.

-Each type of token can be further categorized as public or private depending on whether it's in a posession of a private group of users or it's been made public (intentionally or by accident).
+Each type of token can be further categorized as public or private depending on whether it's shared inside a private group of users or made public (intentionally or by accident).
+To maintain the intergrity of Ouisync tokens, particularly the read and write tokens, it is important to share them securely off-channel (e.g. via secure messengers).

 ### Adversary types